 Massachusetts passed Nicole’s Law in 2005.
-It states that all homes with any fossil-fuel based appliances must also have a CO detector installed.
+It states that all homes with any fossil-fuel-based appliances must also have a CO detector installed.
 Because carbon monoxide is odorless and colorless, it is impossible to notice without a detector.
-Carbon monoxide poisoning’s first symptoms are similar to the common cold, so many people think they are simply getting sick instead of being poisoned by a toxic gas.
+Carbon monoxide poisoning’s first symptoms are similar to the common cold, so many people think they are simply getting sick instead of being poisoned by toxic gas.

 CO detectors must be installed on each floor.
 Even unused spaces like attics and basements need detectors.
 Detectors also need to be installed within ten feet of every inhabited bedroom, and they must be regularly inspected.
 Detectors and alarms are ineffective when the batteries and backups fail, the voltage is low, or the system is wireless and gets disconnected.

-Landlords are typically only responsible with exterior areas and common areas.
+Landlords are typically only responsible for exterior areas and common areas.
 However, the landlord may also be bound by repair clauses in the lease.
-This means that parts of the home controlled by the landlord like the furnace, pipes, water heater, or more that leak carbon monoxide are his or her responsibility.
+This means that parts of the home controlled by the landlord like the furnace, pipes, water heater, or more than leak carbon monoxide are his or her responsibility.

 Your case gets easier if the landlord had promised to fix a broken device on the property, but either stalled or failed to fix the problem correctly.
 Some local laws and lease agreements may require landlords to survey and fix equipment and appliances that put tenants at risk for CO poisoning.
 In all of these cases, you will file the claim against the landlord.